AguaClara/Textbook/Sedimentation/Sed_Design_Solution.rst

 Sed diffuser outer length: 5.736 centimeter
 Sed diffuser inner length: 5.522 centimeter

-4:
-~~

-Each diffuser serves a certain width and length of the sedimentation tank.
-Assume that the diffusers are installed so that they touch each other.
+**Each diffuser serves a certain width and length of the sedimentation tank.** Assume that the diffusers are installed so that they touch each other.

  - Determine the flow through each diffuser.
  - Determine the velocity through each diffuser.